SebastianKuehnert/PivInf_LinPred_StatProc/README.md

 # PivInf_LinPred_StatProc

-R code of figures and tables in the article
+This repository contains the **R code used to generate all figures and tables** in the article

 ***Dette, H. & Kühnert, S. (2025).
-Pivotal inference for linear predictions in stationary processes. arXiv:2508.21025***
+Pivotal inference for linear predictions in stationary processes. arXiv:2508.21025.***